Top 5 fun facts about Montmartre

 The owner accepted it at first, although he did ask Picasso why he didn’t even sign his drawings; to which Picasso supposedly answered: “that’s because I only want to buy lunch, not your whole restaurant”.
 But pretty soon, the owner got upset over Picasso’s stubbornness.

 The Lapin Agile is also known for being the place where, in order to make fun of the impressionists, the cubists and their new style, a few men took a donkey, dipped its tail into yellow paint, and then let him shake his tail on a canvas… and called the whole thing an impressionist painting.
-The owner, unfortunately, later sold the Picasso drawings – but the Lapin Agile is still a nice place to eat in Montmartre, and it is still pretty authentic.
+The owner, unfortunately, later sold the Picasso drawings – but the Lapin Agile is still a nice place to eat in Montmartre (learn more about the best restaurants in Montmartre), and it is still pretty authentic.
 It used to be called the Assassin’s cabaret, but it doesn’t deserve this nickname anymore.

 Montmartre has its own vineyard

 Ten meters away from the Lapin Agile, is an unmissable spot in Montmartre: the vineyard, the only one left in Paris.
-A fun fact about Montmartre is that, even though it is expensive wine (about 45 euros a bottle), it is actually a bad wine.
+A fun fact about Montmartre is that, even though it is expensive wine (about 45 euros a bottle), it is actually a bad wine (for good wine advices, read our article).
 Basically, it is the most expensive bad wine there is.
 To make good wine, you need good quality air and a large amount of sun; and those are two things that Paris is seriously lacking.

 But I still advise you to go see the vineyard.
 You have to remember though, that Montmartre wine is better on top of a chimney than in a glass.
 Mostly, we keep it as a tradition and all the money is given to charity.